William Tell Overture: Cultural references

 One of the most frequently used pieces of classical music in American advertising, the overture (especially its finale) appears in numerous ads, with psychologist Joan Meyers-Levy suggesting that it is particularly suitable for those targeting male consumers.
 It was used in a hip-hop version by DJ Shadow to accompany the 2001 "Defy Convention" advertisement campaign for Reebok athletic shoes and in an electronic version for a 2008 Honda Civic campaign.
-Stan Freberg created a famous commercial for Jeno's Pizza Rolls built around the association of the Finale in the public mind with the Lone Ranger.
-At the time, Lark cigarettes was using the theme in a campaign called "Show us your Lark pack!" and the Jeno's ad parodied this as well.
-Kentucky Fried Chicken also used the tune for its "What-A-Lunch" promotion in the early '80's.

 Amongst the films which feature the overture prominently is Stanley Kubrick's A Clockwork Orange, where an electronic rearrangement by Wendy Carlos of the finale is played during a fast motion orgy scene.
 The less frequently heard introductory portion of the overture is used as somber mood music later in the film.
-The opening phrase of the Finale was used in The Princess Diaries when Security Chief Joe rescued Mia Thermopolis after her Mustang stalled out in a driving rainstorm.
-The tune was also musically clucked by a group of Muppet chickens in The Muppets Take Manhattan.
+The piece is also used in the film The Princess Diaries (when Joe’s limo arrives to rescue Mia when she is stranded in the rain) and its sequel (when Nicholas sets out to stop Mia’s wedding on an old bicycle and later on horseback.)

 The overture, especially its finale, also features in several sporting events.
 It has been used by the Hong Kong Jockey Club for many years.
 During the third television time-out of every second half at Indiana University basketball games, the Indiana pep band and cheerleading squad perform the overture with cheerleaders racing around the court carrying eighteen flags.
 Indiana public address announcer Chuck Crabb said the tradition began in about 1979 or 1980.
 Sportscaster Billy Packer called it "the greatest college timeout in the country".

-The Noddy episode "Lost and Found" uses the tune for a song of the same name that the toy characters sing when looking for Rusty, a toy clown.

-It was used as the theme song for the Canadian television show Camp Cariboo, "I've got a head like a ping-pong ball"—a variation on a campfire song popular among Girl Guides and Boy Scouts.

-A somewhat jazzy version of the tune was used as the theme music for the children's sketch comedy show, You Can't Do That on Television.

-The possible appropriation of parts of the overture's thematic music from Ludwig van Beethoven is one subject in the novel Beethoven's Tenth by Richard Kluger.